L. Herbert Ballou University Professor of Africana Studies and American Studies

 Guterl has begun researching a new project on the 1970s, titled The Troubles, focusing on the connections and disjunctions, the parallels and divergencies of Black radical politics and "The Troubles" in Northern Ireland.
 Beyond uncovering the longer historic entanglements of Black/Irish radicalisms, the work will look at the specific conditions of that disastrous decade, illuminating the power of art and culture, and showcasing moments of solidarity, of discovery, and of disillusionment.

 He is also writing a monograph on racial passing in the present, long after the supposed heyday of the phenomenon, for the University of North Carolina Press.
+In the long term, he continues to be interested in writing about Neverland Ranch.

 Brown Affiliations